asaadsaad/CS572-Homework-05-Signals/README.md

    * Use `signal`, `computed`, `effect` for different states where appropriate.
 4. Use the `slice` pipe to truncate the card title.

-### Optional
+### Optional - linkedSignal exercise
-Research and write a summary for how Change Detection works in Angular, highlight the role of Zones, how can we improve its scope, and how can we create Zoneless applications.
+Complete the code for the given root component in the linkedSignal folder.